-The AAC Conversation Club operates in the Nicholas J. Certo Speech and Language Clinic on the SF State Campus in fall and spring semesters for elemeyoung adults who use AAC systems.
-Started in 2005, the AAC Conversation Club provides a weekly gathering for adults to have regular conversations about the topics they choose.
-Graduate student clinicians in Speech, Language and Hearing Sciences learn to be effective AAC communication partners through participation with Conversation Club members.
+Started in 2005, the AAC Conversation

+Club provides a weekly gathering for

+adults who AAC systems to have regular

+conversations about the topics they want

+to talk about.
+Students in Speech,

+Language and Hearing Sciences learn to

+be effective AAC communication partners

+through participation with Conversation

+Club members.